louisallerton/itoit-a1/_pages/about.md

 Im an aspiring young individual setting my roots inside the `IT industry`.
 This page you have visited is my first venture into IT Projects using `GitHub`.

-If want to Learn a bit more about the way I work and what makes me tick, check out my [Personal Profile][pp].
+If want to Learn a bit more about the way I work and what makes me tick, check out my [Personal Profile][pp] post.

  <br>